 Work selected and hung twice in the Royal Scottish Academy Open and winner of the RSA Roy Wood Prize for Printmaking.

 Major contributor to both editions of 'The Artful Hare' published by Mascot Media.

 Invited ‘Artist in Action’ at the Scottish Game Fair for 2 years

 Selected for the National Exhibition of Wildlife Art for the last 3 years

 Selected for ‘Spring Fling’ Open Studios for the sixth time.

 I continue to be fascinated by the possibilities and qualities of original prints.
 I am interested in images that are not in any way reproductions or imitations of any other medium, but that create the interest of effects that only hand crafted prints can offer; along with the advantages of producing multiples in (truly limited) editions.

 In my own prints I want to explore the possibilities of making images that are, in one way, those of traditional ‘countryside’ and/or wildlife subject matter; but that take a less traditional approach.
 I continue to explore the use of contemporary technology and modern materials and techniques in conjunction with high levels of traditional craft skills and process.

-Here is an article about me in Shooting Times and Country Magazine from July 2014 .
+Here is an article about me in Shooting Times and Country Magazine from a while ago now .
 Click to enlarge.